acquia/blt/docs/CONTRIBUTING.md

 - **Bug report**: a clearly defined instance of BLT not behaving as expected.
 It is distinct from a feature request in that it represents a mismatch between what BLT _does_ and what BLT _claims to do_.
 It is distinct from a support request in that it has _specific steps to reproduce the problem_ (ideally starting from a fresh installation of BLT) and _justification_ as to why this is a problem with BLT rather than an underlying tool such as Composer or Drush.
 - **Support request**: a request for help or guidance.
 Use this if you aren't sure how to do something or can't find a solution to a problem that may or may not be a bug.
 Before filing a support request, please review the FAQ for solutions to common problems and general troubleshooting techniques.
 If you have an Acquia subscription, consider filing a Support ticket instead of a BLT issue in order to receive support subject to your SLA.

 After you have chosen your issue type, make sure to fill out the issue template completely.

-Newly-filed issues will be triaged by a BLT maintainer and added to the "backlog" milestone if accepted.
-If additional information is requested and no reply is received within a week, issues may be closed.

-BLT does not publish timelines or roadmaps as to when individual issues will be addressed.
-If you would like to request that a specific ticket be prioritized, please do so by submitting product feedback via your Technical Account Manager or a Support ticket on your Cloud subscription.
-You may also submit a pull request, which will receive priority review.

-Note the following when submitting issues:
-* Issues filed directly to the BLT project are not subject to an SLA.
-* BLT is distributed under the GPLv2 license; all documentation, code, and guidance is provided without warranty.
-* The project maintainers are under no obligation to respond to support requests, feature requests, or pull requests.

 ## Submitting pull requests